CELEBRATE NET GENERATION COACH JOSHUA BRACE

 The exercises are repeated throughout the program and the skills practiced in ways that challenge and excite the children.

 “The Net Generation program is designed to teach all of these fundamentals under the umbrella of a tennis class,” said Brace.
 “With the fun and enjoyment comes participation.
-The more children finishing lessons saying, ‘We love tennis,’ the more players we will have to work
+The more children finishing lessons saying, ‘We love tennis,’ the more players we will have to work with in the future.
+These classes are stepping stones to more specific understanding of how to play the sport of tennis.

 “Watching children using small racquets, large red balls or orange balls and creating tennis courts out of nothing on the playground, we can show off our philosophy of learning in a new environment which promotes all of the key motor skills in life while enjoying themselves.”